Itamichan/Blue-in-the-maze/README.md

 * **Leader-board** - User Story #8, at the moment it has a low value.
 Will be implemented if after a reevaluation of priorities it will get a higher value.
 * **Winning points** - User Story #7, at the moment we have only the final time as a parameter which indicates how well the user performed.
 Use story #7 has a high complexity therefore it will be implemented at a later stage.
+* **Landscape mode** - the possibility to play the game in landscape mode will be added in a future update.

 ### Features left to implement after testing